mxchen2001/mind-palace/Algo-Coffee/Math/DifferentialEquations1.md

 ## First Order ODE

-An **Ordinary Differential Equation** is an equation with derivative taken with respect to one varible.
+An **Ordinary Differential Equation** is an equation with derivative taken with respect to one variable.

 The [_Picard-Lindelof Theorem_](http://web.mit.edu/jorloff/www/18.03-esg/notes/existAndUniq.pdf)